cypress-io/cypress/cypress/v1.0/documentation/1-Commands/49-viewport.md

 # Options

-Pass in an options object to change the default behavior of the command.
+Pass in an options object to change the default behavior of `cy.viewport`.

 **cy.viewport( *width*, *height*, *options* )**
 **cy.viewport( *preset*, *orientation*, *options* )**